michowski/jsn/README.md

 ### Gotchas

-#### No path matched our path pattern

-If one or more members matches `PATH` pattern, the command action will be performed on every matched member - starting from the deepest ones.
-If `PATH` doesn't match anything, you will get an error (a sane default, right?).
-How to disable it?
-Use `-z` flag which stands for: **z**ero paths matched allowed.
-So, what you will get with a `-z` flag enabled and 0 paths matched?
-Naturally, output will be the same as input.

 #### Tolerant mode

 It can happen, that some paths matched don't make sense for your command and generate an error.
 For example, concatenation command `jsn c '*' '[1, 2, 3]'` will fail for this input: